hyperledger/besu-docs/docs/public-networks/concepts/sync-node.md

 :::note Private network syncing

-Private networks can use the same sync methods as public networks, but require differnt configurations.
+Private networks can use the same sync methods as public networks, but might require different configurations.
 See [Private network syncing](../../private-networks/concepts/private-network-syncing.md) for more information.

 :::